Table of Contents

 You can sell all kinds of products, including jewelry, calendars, scarves, and more.

 Apparels are clearly the fore-runners among products in Africa.
-Zando, the South-Africa based online store is perfect for distributors of relatively larger brands.
+Zando, a south africa online marketplace is perfect for distributors of relatively larger brands.
 You have to start by emailing them to get approved as a supplier.
 This means that you should have sufficiently large volumes of stock.

 Zasttra is the online marketplace for a host of product categories including music, home appliances, sports equipment, cell phone accessories, jewelry, baby products among others.
 You can register to be a seller for free, but there is a monthly maintenance fee (R199) and commission charges that range from 8% to 18% depending on the product category.
 These are exclusive of any taxes that may be levied in the transaction.